Medium modifications to jet angularities using SCET with Glauber gluons: Introduction

+In this paper, we present new analytic results on angularity distributions for fully reconstructed jets in pp and PbPb collisions at $\sqrt{s} = 5.02\, \rm{TeV}$.
+Our results are presented at next-to-leading-logarithmic (NLL$^{\prime}$) accuracy, where the primed counting implies that the fixed-order coefficients at ${\cal{O}}(\alpha_s)$ are also included.
+Specifically, we present results for jets reconstructed with $R = 0.2$ and $R = 0.4$ in two ranges of jet transverse momenta, $40<p_T<60\, \rm{GeV}$ and $80<p_T<100\, \rm{GeV}$.
+PbPb results are presented for two different centrality bins, i.e., 0-10\% and 10-30\%.
+The ratios of angularity distributions between PbPb and pp are presented for three values of the exponent $a= -1, 0, 0.5$.

 The rest of the paper is organized as follows.
-In Sec.~\ref{sec:SCETG} we review SCET$_{\rm G}$ formalism.
-In Sec.~\ref{sec:factorization} we discuss the factorization theorem and introduce the definitions of the hard function, the jet function, and the soft function.
-In Sec.~\ref{sec:angularitiespp} we evaluate the angularity jet and the soft function and obtain the differential angularity spectrum at NLL$^{\prime}$ accuracy.
-In Sec.~\ref{sec:angularitiesAA} we compute medium modified jet function and also provide the details of the medium parameters.
-Further, we provide the results for pp and AA distributions in Sec.~\ref{sec:results}.
+In Sec.~\ref{sec:SCETG} we briefly review the SCET$_{\rm G}$ formalism.
+In Sec.~\ref{sec:factorization} we discuss the factorization theorem and introduce the relevant definitions.
+In Sec.~\ref{sec:angularitiespp} we present a brief summary of the resummed pp angularity results.
+In Sec.~\ref{sec:angularitiesAA} we compute the medium-modified jet function and provide the relevant medium parameters.
+Further, we provide the results for angularity distributions for pp and AA collisions in Sec.~\ref{sec:results}.
 Readers interested in the final results can go directly to this section and look at Figure~\ref{fig:compare_R}, Figure~\ref{fig:compare_pT}, and Figure~\ref{fig:compare_a}.
-In Sec.~\ref{sec:discussion} we summarize the results.
+In Sec.~\ref{sec:discussion}, we summarize the results.
 We have moved some details to the appendices.
-In Appendix~\ref{app:split} and Appendix~\ref{app:PlusDistributions}, we review the form of the splitting functions and provide some details about the plus distributions.
-In Appendix~\ref{sec:kinematics}, we write some simplifications of the measurement function for $1 \to 2$ splitting, useful for calculating the jet function.
-In Appendix~\ref{app:pert}, we provide explicit details of all the perturbative calculations.
-Finally, in Appendix~\ref{app:ratio}, we provide the comparison of the ratios of PbPb and pp distributions for the $0-10\%$ central events with the $10-30\%$ central events.
+In Appendix~\ref{app:PlusDistributions}, we provide some details about the plus distributions.
+In Appendix~\ref{app:pert}, we provide explicit details of the perturbative calculations.